ini/multigrid/scripts/README.md

-# MultiGrid with RLlib
+# Training MultiGrid agents with RLlib

 MultiGrid is compatible with RLlib's multi-agent API.

-This module provides scripts and tools to train agents across all MultiGrid environments.
+This folder provides scripts to train and visualize agents over MultiGrid environments.

 ## Requirements